 Blue-eyed people inherit a mutation that causes that gene not to express itself.
-That mutation, scientists believe, first occurred in a single human from the Black Sea region of Europe between 6,000-10,000 years ago.
+Scientists believe the genetic mutation that causes blue eye color first occurred in a single human from the Black Sea region of Europe between 6,000-10,000 years ago.
 This makes all blue-eyed people (very) distant relatives.2

 The lack of melanin in blue eyes allows more light to pass through.
-As a result, people with blue eyes are somewhat better at seeing at night than people with darker eyes.
+As a result, blue-eyed individuals are somewhat better at seeing at night than people with darker eyes.

 3. More Sensitive to Light

 By the same token, people with blue eyes find it challenging to adjust to bright sunlight.
-This condition is known as photophobia — relatively harmless, but it makes bright days a bit more uncomfortable.
+This condition is known as photophobia.
+It’s relatively harmless, but it makes bright days a bit more uncomfortable.
+Wearing sunglasses can help.

-According to a poll from 1800Contacts, the bulk of respondents rated blue as the color they’d most like their romantic partner’s eyes to have.
-And 47.6% of people said they wish they had blue eyes themselves.
+According to a poll from 1800Contacts, most respondents rated blue as the color they’d most like their romantic partner’s eyes to have.
+And 47.6% of people said they wish they had blue eyes themselves.4

 Blue eyes are most common in people of European descent, mainly from Western Europe and Scandinavia.
-Particular countries with high percentages of blue-eyed people include Estonia, Finland, Ireland, and Scotland.
+Particular countries with high percentages of blue-eyed individuals include:7

 Of all eye colors, those with blue eyes reported getting a raise or promotion at work, according to a poll.

 A study of pregnant women found that those with lighter eyes experienced less pain than darker-eyed women.
-They also had less issues with sleep, anxiety, and depression.6
+They also had fewer issues with sleep, anxiety, and depression.6

 What Blue Eyes Look Like (Pictures)